apache/drill/_docs/develop-custom-functions/adding-custom-functions-to-drill/020-dynamic-udfs.md

        DROP FUNCTION USING JAR ‘<jar_name>.jar’

 When you issue the command, Drill unregisters UDFs based on the JAR file name and removes the JAR files from the UDF directory.
-Drill deletes all UDFs associated with the JAR file from the UDF registry (UDF list stored in ZooKeeper), signaling drillbits to start the local unregistering process.
+Drill deletes all UDFs associated with the JAR file from the UDF registry ([persistent store]({{site.baseurl}}/docs/persistent-configuration-storage/), signaling drillbits to start the local unregistering process.

 Drill returns a message with the list of unregistered UDFs: